 People told us they would like more information about emergency resources and places of refuge in their local area.
 They would like both online and face-to face options to learn more about disaster preparedness.
-Comments suggested that short, simple formats would be most effective, such as checklists, maps or social media videos.
+People suggested collaborating with government, councils, and communities to avoid duplication of efforts and ensure effective planning.